pnp/syntex-samples/README.md

 Invoke-PnPSiteTemplate -Path .\sampleModel.pnp
 ```

-See the [Exporting Models](https://github.com/pnp/syntex-samples/tree/main/docs/Exporting-Models.md) article for guidance on how to export Document Understanding models.
+See the [Exporting Models](docs/Exporting-Models.md) article for guidance on how to export Document Understanding models.

+Once a model has been imported in your SharePoint Syntex Content Center site you can review and update it to match your needs.
+If you want to further deploy the model then checkout the [Deploying Models](docs/Deploying-Models.md) article to learn more.

 ## Authors